 Scorecard | Match pictures | Schedule | IPL spot-fixing | Tendulkar's injury

-NEW DELHI: Brad Hodge's belligerence saved Rajasthan Royals the blushes on Wednesday night as they scrambled past Sunrisers Hyderabad by four wickets to enter what is effectively the second semifinal of the season.
+Brad Hodge's belligerence saved Rajasthan Royals the blushes on Wednesday night as they scrambled past Sunrisers Hyderabad by four wickets to enter what is effectively the second semifinal of the season.

 Royals will face Mumbai Indians in the 'Qualifier 2', a battle to decide who meets Chennai Super Kings in the big final at the Eden Gardens later this month.
 It was a result they can almost entirely credit to Hodge's 29-ball 54, inclusive of five sixes, two of which came off Darren Sammy's last over with ten needed to win.